PCI Quarterly Vulnerability Scanning

 The PCI Council requires that external vulnerability scanning be performed by an Approved Scanning Vendor, which is a firm that the PCI Council has vetted and verified meets specific standards.
 You can't do these external scans yourself, and your IT department can't run them either.
 It has to be a qualified third party from the Council's list, and there are specific reasons for this.
 An ASV is a licensed vendor that has committed to following PCI's testing standards, maintains the tools and expertise to run proper scans, and provides the documentation you'll need for compliance verification.

-What an ASV does is straightforward: they use automated vulnerability scanning tools to probe your external systems—the ones accessible from the internet—and generate a report of what they find.
+What an ASV does is straightforward: they use automated vulnerability scanning tools to probe your external systems — the ones accessible from the internet — and generate a report of what they find.
 The cost typically ranges from $1,000 to $5,000 per quarter depending on your environment's size and complexity.
 A smaller organization with a simple network perimeter might sit on the lower end.
 A large organization with multiple web servers, APIs, and interconnected systems will typically be higher.
 Some ASVs offer package deals if you commit to an annual scanning contract, which can bring the per-quarter cost down.
 The key point is that the ASV isn't your internal security team doing internal testing; they're an external firm verifying that your systems don't have obvious vulnerabilities exposed to the internet.

 The relationship is important because your ASV becomes part of your compliance story.
 When your acquirer audits you or asks for evidence of compliance, your ASV's scan report is documentation that you're actually doing this verification.
 The ASV is accountable to the PCI Council for the quality of their scans, which is why you can't just have your neighbor's security consultant run one and call it compliant.

-What Vulnerability Scanning Actually Tests—and What It Doesn't
+What Vulnerability Scanning Actually Tests — and What It Doesn't

-A vulnerability scan is an automated security assessment that connects to your systems and looks for known security weaknesses.
 The scanner checks for things like unpatched software, weak encryption configurations, misconfigured services, default credentials that should have been changed, and similar issues that attackers typically exploit first.
 Once it finishes running, it generates a report categorizing findings by severity: critical vulnerabilities, high-risk issues, medium-risk findings, and low-risk issues.

 Here's what's important to understand: a vulnerability scan is a verification tool, not a penetration test.
 It doesn't attempt to actually breach your systems or compromise any data.
 Think of it like a security inspector walking through your building checking for unlocked doors and broken locks, but not actually trying to break in or steal anything.
 The scanner identifies what configuration problems exist and whether your patches are current, then hands you a report.
 Your job is to fix those issues before the next scan.

 The scanner runs automated checks against your network and systems, which means it's looking for patterns that match known vulnerabilities.
 When a software vendor releases a security patch, they document the vulnerability they fixed.
 The scanner gets those vulnerability signatures and checks your systems to see if they're vulnerable.
 This automation is both the strength and the limitation of scanning.
 It's efficient and can check thousands of potential vulnerabilities in hours.
 But it only finds what it knows to look for.
-Novel vulnerabilities or zero-days—security flaws that haven't been discovered and published yet—won't show up in a scan.
+Novel vulnerabilities or zero-days — security flaws that haven't been discovered and published yet — won't show up in a scan.

 What the scan definitely doesn't do is tell you whether an attacker can actually get to your cardholder data.
 That's a different conversation, and that's why PCI also requires penetration testing.
 The scan tells you whether your basic hygiene is good.
 The penetration test tells you whether good hygiene is actually sufficient.